 UTM Tagging Software

 These are SaaS platforms that automate all the work to generate, shorten, store, share and manage UTM tags.
 Some tools have more advanced features, like our all-in-one UTM Management Tool — which allows you to centralize tag management with a combination of a web app and browser extension.
-Others are offered either as browser apps (extensions) or as web apps only.
+Others are offered as browser apps (extensions) or as web apps only.